Breast Reduction in Jacksonville, FL

 Stitches are usually located around the areola and in a vertical line extending downward and along the lower crease of the breast.
 In some cases, techniques can be used to eliminate the vertical or a portion of the lower crease part of the scar.
 Occasionally, when only fat needs to be removed, liposuction alone can be used to reduce breast size, leaving minimal scars.

 There are risks involved with any surgical procedure, and the specific risks and restrictions after surgery will be discussed in detail at your consultation with Dr. John Obi.
 It is generally accepted a patient may not be able to breastfeed after having breast reduction.
 Before the surgery, patients are advised to avoid smoking and taking any medications (aspirin, Vitamin E, etc.) that may affect bleeding.

 What is the Downtime After a Breast Reduction?

 There are physical restrictions immediately following the surgery, and patients are usually able to return to full physical activity within three weeks.

 If You Look Good, You Feel Good.
 Schedule Your Consultation Today.

-If you feel that having large breasts reduces your self-esteem, we can help with breast reduction for women in Jacksonville, St. Augustine, Jacksonville Beach, Neptune Beach, Ponte Vedra Beach and surrounding areas of Florida.
-Contact us today to schedule a private, complimentary aesthetic consultation with board-certified plastic surgeon, Dr. Obi.
+If you feel that having large breasts reduces your self-esteem, we can help with breast reduction for women in Jacksonville, St. Augustine, Atlantic Beach, Jacksonville Beach, Neptune Beach, Ponte Vedra Beach and surrounding areas of Florida.
+Contact us today to schedule a private, complimentary aesthetic consultation with Board Certified Plastic Surgeon Dr. John Obi.